The Citadel Bulldogs basketball

 The Citadel Bulldogs basketball team represents The Citadel in Charleston, South Carolina in the sport of men's college basketball.
 The program is classified in the NCAA's Division I, and the team competes in the Southern Conference South Division.
 Ed Conroy is in his second stint as the head coach, having previously held the position from 2006–2010.

 The team has never won a regular season or Southern Conference men's basketball tournament championship or participated in the NCAA Tournament.
-Following Northwestern's 2017 NCAA Tournament bid, they are one of four schools playing Division I basketball at the time of the first NCAA basketball tournament to have never made an NCAA Tournament.
+Following Northwestern's 2017 NCAA Tournament bid, they are one of three schools playing Division I basketball at the time of the first NCAA basketball tournament to have never made an NCAA Tournament, along with Army and William & Mary.
+(St. Francis Brooklyn was also part of this group before it discontinued all athletics in 2023.)
 The team has made one postseason appearance, playing in the 2009 CollegeInsider.com Postseason Tournament, falling in the first round to eventual champion Old Dominion.
 In 1927 the Bulldogs claimed the Southern Intercollegiate Athletic Association Tournament title, defeating Mercer for their only conference championship.
+In their history of SoCon play, they have reached past the quarterfinals just once, doing so when they went to the conference tournament final in 1959 and lost to West Virginia.

-The Citadel does not field a women's basketball team.
+Notably, the Citadel is one of only two Division I schools that do not sponsor women's basketball.
+The other is fellow Southern Conference member and senior military college: VMI.